Accounting Principles and Concepts

 Systems of Accounting

-There are two systems of recording business transactions, double entry system and single entry system.
-Under double entry system every transaction has two-fold effects where as single entry system is known as incomplete records.
+There are two systems of recording business transactions, double entry system and single-entry system.
+Under double entry system every transaction has two-fold effects whereas single entry system is known as incomplete records.

 Basis of Accounting